20ChaituR/neuralnets/README.md

-To run this neural network, run Main.java.
-The Neural Network will read the weights from the file "weights.txt".
-The program will ask for the input values, which should be space-separated and given in standard input.

-You can choose whether or not the network is a Boolean Neural Network.
-If it is, the network can be trained using the data in "trainingData.txt".
+To run this neural network, run MinimizeError.java

+The program will create a neural network with the specifications contained in the configuration file.
+It will then repeatedly randomize the weights of the network and train it using the data in the training data file.
+If the error decreases, it will print the output of the neural network and store the weights in the weights file.

+You can override the default file paths if you wish.
+Your files should have the following structures:

 ## Structure of the Weights File